wil-gerard/firebase-course/README.md

 ## Prerequisites

-In the [first](https://github.com/codebusters-ca/firebase-course/tree/01-project-setup#1---setting-up-a-react-and-firebase-project) and [second](https://github.com/codebusters-ca/firebase-course/tree/02-firebase-configs) tutorials, we set up a brand new React and Firebase app, initialized a local Firebase directory with Emulators, connected it to a Firebase project, and put our app config in the local `.env` file.
-You need to have all of that working in order to use this branch's code.
+In the [first](https://github.com/codebusters-ca/firebase-course/tree/01-project-setup#1---setting-up-a-react-and-firebase-project) tutorial, we set up a brand new React and Firebase app, initialized a local Firebase directory with Emulators, and connected it to a Firebase project.
+You should have all of that working to use this branch's code.

 ## Use